pagi-org/spec/pagi.md

 "queries based on query results" in any depth, but the query language should be expressive enough to allow the important information to be gleaned in a single pass.

-a document
-and make decisions based on the content.
-It should model either the SAX or StAX XML APIs - in that as it encounters each node and its properties and edges some manipulation is done with it.

-### Streaming Graphical Querying (Hybrid) {#streaming-graphical-querying}

-This API is actually expected to be the most useful in production analytics.
-The notion here is to be able to provide a small set of concise queries (similar to the ones in the Graph Query API) and allow the library to efficiently pull back the requested information without incurring the overhead that would be required to provide ad-hoc query capabilities.
-This would not be an optimal API for doing "queries based on query results" in any depth, but the query language should be expressive enough to allow the important information to be gleaned in a single pass.

 Transfer Formats {#transfer-formats}
 ------------------------------------